-In the UK the basic entry requirements for students wishing to enrol on a masters program in Chemistry will be at least a good 2.1 degree – or upper second class honours.
-If you are not from the UK, the equivalent qualification from another country is acceptable.
+In the UK the basic entry requirements for students wishing to enrol on a masters in chemistry will be at least a good 2.1 degree (upper second class honours) – or international equivalent.
 The standard requirements of European universities are very similar, but it is possible to find out about the exact grades and qualifications they demand from their individual websites.
-In general, your first degree or similar should be in analytical chemistry, chemistry, or another discipline related to chemistry.
+In general, your first degree should be in chemistry, analytical chemistry, or another discipline related to chemistry.

-Most Masters in Chemistry programs consist of six taught modules and a substantial thesis, which is based on personal research.
+Most MScs in Chemistry programs consist of several taught modules and a substantial thesis, which is based on personal research.
 The research project can focus on any topic from a wide range and is chosen by the student after consulting with their tutor.

-The taught modules may include; organic chemistry, nuclear magnetic resonance, polymers, spectroscopy and x-ray diffraction.
+The taught modules may include; organic chemistry, nuclear magnetic resonance, polymers, spectroscopy, elements of environmental science and x-ray diffraction.
 These will be offered in the form of lectures, seminars, workshops and lab sessions for extra support.
 Most courses also offer a module designed to enhance a student’s research skills; this will specifically address the methods used in scientific report writing, presenting facts and database comprehension.

-Danni Sun is in her second year at Southampton University, she says: “The university offers a great learning environment, especially for masters students who study in the chemistry department.”
+Danni Sun is in her second year at the University of Southampton.
+She says: “The university offers a great learning environment, especially for masters students who study in the chemistry department.”

 Find postgraduate programs in CHEMISTRY